 Keeping photography fun is an exciting task.
 Endless resources of information and much to learn without any pressure or expectations.
 The idea of recording the world onto single frames is an exercise that forces a closer look at light, colours and shapes.
 Either it be at home on quiet Prince Edward Island or the occasional travel to much larger destinations, a camera in hand has become as common as carrying identification.
 The desire to become better is stronger than ever but at the end of each day; it’s still all for fun.

-But when not designing products, the art of photography has become a full-time daily creative exercise for personal and commercial work.
-The mix between design and photography complement each other nicely with both having the power of telling story.
+At the same time, the art of photography has become a full-time daily creative exercise for both personal and commercial work.
+The mix between design and photography complement each other nicely.

 For all requests, the best way to reach me is by email.
 I check it much more often (several times daily) than I do my phone.
 In fact, the ringer on my phone is almost always turned off.